MathieuSchaff/scrapper-doc/docs/overview.md

 sidebar_label: "Overview"
 ---

-# What is this project about?
+# Main goal of this project

 This app is here to scrap the jobs you look for in several sites: linkedin, indeed, welcome to the jungle.